Revision of JPath library

 Implemented jpath_parse_c() as a caching variant of jpath_parse() function.
 Benchmarking confirmed huge performance improvement, see mentat.filtering.benchmark.bench_jpath.py for details.
 Another small improvement was archived by moving compilation of chunk regular expression to global module variable (14% performance increase).
 All module functions now use this caching variant internally.
 Also implemented cache_size() and cache_clear() functions for cache management.
 Beware, that jpath_parse_c() function does not make deep copy of returned value from cache (for performance reasons).
 Treat those values as read only, or suffer the consequences.
 (Redmine issues: #3392 and #1017)

-#2 Updated by Jan Mach almost 2 years ago
+#2 Updated by Jan Mach about 2 years ago

 - Status changed from New to Feedback